 By: Bruce Ashford, Michael Graham

-Inauguration Day has come and gone.
-We are now in the first official month of the Trump presidency.
-The waves of political division that crashed over our nation during the election cycle have not subsided.
+We are still in the first year of the Trump presidency, and the waves of political division that crashed over our nation during the election cycle have not subsided.
 And they will not subside until we identify and seek to mend the social fault lines that lie beneath the political division, that threaten to make a mockery of E pluribus unum (out of many, one), our national motto.

 Can “We the people” honestly deal with our deep divisions “in order to form a more perfect union?”
 We can, and we must.
 But before we talk about how to deal with those divisions, we must be willing to recognize them for what they are.
 Some of those divisions—such as ideological, racial, and economic—have been apparent for years now, but there are at least three significant divides that were “off the radar” for many Americans until the 2016 election cycle put them on full display: